ietf-wg-acme/acme/draft-ietf-acme-acme.md

 for these resources.
 This enables clients to bootstrap into the ACME authentication system.

-The server MAY allow GET requests for certificate resources, in order to allow certificates to be fetched by a lower-privileged process, e.g., the web server that will use the referenced certificate chain.
+The server MAY allow GET requests for certificate resources in order to allow certificates to be fetched by a lower-privileged process, e.g., the web server that will use the referenced certificate chain.
 (See {{?I-D.ietf-acme-star}} for more advanced cases.)
-A server that allows GET requests for certificate resources can still provide them a degree of access control by assigning them capability URLs them capability URLs {{?W3C.WD-capability-urls-20140218}}.
+A server that allows GET requests for certificate resources can still provide a degree of access control by assigning them capability URLs them capability URLs {{?W3C.WD-capability-urls-20140218}}.
 As above, if the server does not allow GET requests for a given resource, it MUST return an error with status code 405 "Method Not